Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Introduction

 For short-lived particles such as heavy quarks and leptons, direct EDM measurements face significant challenges due to their extremely short lifetimes, which generally preclude traditional spin precession experiments~\cite{UnstableParticle}.
 Consequently, indirect approaches are adopted, wherein deviations in scattering cross-sections or decay rates from SM predictions are used to search for potential EDM signals of these particles.
 This approach not only broadens the applicability of EDM measurements but also opens new experimental avenues for exploring BSM physics~\cite{EDMforBSD}.

-The most precise measurement of the $\tau$ EDM to date comes from the Belle experiment in Japan, which studied the process $e^+e^-\rightarrow\tau^+\tau^-$ at the KEKB collider, setting an upper limit of ${10}^{-17}e\,\mathrm{cm}$ on the $\tau$ EDM~\cite{Belle2022}.
-To further explore the potential of measuring the $\tau$ EDM in the tau-charm energy region, China is designing and constructing the next-generation electron-positron collider, the Super Tau-Charm Facility (STCF).
+The most precise measurement of the $\tau$ EDM to date comes from the Belle experiment in Japan, which studied the process $e^+e^-\rightarrow\tau^+\tau^-$ at the KEKB collider, setting an upper limit of ${10}^{-17}e\,\mathrm{cm}$ on the $\tau$ EDM~\cite{Belle2022,UsingBelle}.
+To further explore the potential of measuring the $\tau$ EDM in the tau-charm energy region, we consider the next-generation electron-position collider, the Super Tau-Charm Facility (STCF), which is under design and construction in China.
 The STCF is designed to operate in the energy range of $2.0-7.0\,\mathrm{GeV}$ with a peak luminosity of $0.5\times{10}^{35}\,\mathrm{cm^{-2}s^{-1}}$, allowing an integrated luminosity of $1\,\mathrm{ab^{-1}}$ per year.
 At center-of-mass energies (CMEs) of $4.2\,\mathrm{GeV}$ and $7.0\,\mathrm{GeV}$, the STCF is expected to produce $3.5\times{10}^9$ and $1.7\times{10}^9$ $\tau$ pairs per year, respectively, significantly enhancing the sensitivity of $\tau$ EDM measurements.
 Additionally, the STCF will utilize a vertex detector to improve vertex resolution~\cite{STCF}.
 Compared to the high-energy LEP experiments and the $10\,\mathrm{GeV}$ Belle experiment, the tau-charm energy region offers reduced radiative $\tau$ pair events, higher $\tau$ pair production cross-sections, and more accurate charged particle identification and photon reconstruction, leading to a higher reconstruction efficiency for $\tau$ leptons.

-The Lagrangian related to the EDM of $\tau$ lepton is given by~\cite{Belle2003,Wu}
+The Lagrangian related to the EDM of $\tau$ lepton is given by~\cite{Belle2003,Wu}: